 I’m going to let you in on a little secret ….
-Pain, cramps, clots, and heavy bleeding are very common but not normal.
-These can be a sign of inflammation, insulin resistance, adrenal dysregulation, estrogen dominance, another hormonal imbalance or something else.
-Dietary and lifestyle modifications can go a long way especially with the addition of key nutritional supplements or herbs where needed and maybe a little bit of acupuncture.
-Interested to know what works for you?
-Book a FREE 15-minute meet and greet and let’s discuss how I can help you.
+Pain, cramps, clots, heavy bleeding can be a sign of inflammation, insulin resistance, adrenal dysregulation, estrogen dominance, or something else.
+Dietary and lifestyle modifications, especially with the addition of key nutritional supplements or herbs to support the body and maybe a little bit of acupuncture can help eliminate menstrual symptoms, balance your hormones and maybe bring on periods that show up with minimal disruption to your daily routine.
+Interested to know what works for you and try to avoid using the pill for “regulating your period”?
+Book a FREE 15-minute naturopathic discovery call and let’s discuss how I can help you.

 What can Estrogen Dominance Look Like?

 - Breast tenderness

 - Low mood